-I have had many children over the years who, for one reason or another “couldn’t” read.
-In my second year teaching, I had one such student.
-In fact, her parents scheduled a meeting with me before school started so I would be aware of their daughter’s reading frustration.
+I have had many children over the years who, for one reason or another, “couldn’t” read.
+In my second year of teaching, I had one such student.
+In fact, her parents scheduled a meeting with me before school started so I would know of their daughter’s reading frustration.
 I listened, took notes, and assured them I would support their daughter in all academic areas.

 Imagine my surprise when on the FIRST DAY OF SCHOOL, this bright young lady raised her hand when I asked for volunteers to read.
-I certainly wasn’t going to ignore her.
+I certainly would not ignore her.
 I called on a few others and was walking the room.
-When I called on “Amber”, I made my way over near her desk.
+When I called on “Amber”, I made my way over to her desk.
 Whenever she came to a word she didn’t know I just gently whispered it to her.
 I didn’t make her “sound it out” or try – I just told her the word and she kept reading.
-When she finished her section I told Amber what an excellent job she had done and how impressed I was with her reading.
-I looked her straight in the eyes when I delivered this complement.
+When she finished her section, I told Amber what an excellent job she had done and how impressed I was with her reading.
+I looked her straight in the eyes when I delivered this compliment.
 It wasn’t a lie.
 Amber DID an excellent job reading!

 Late Blooming Readers